GWTReact/gwt-react/README.md

 * Investigate writing an Annotation processor to create fluent prop classes

-* Add server implementation of Array and StringSet (to allow a JSON structure to be modelled on client/server with one class)

-* Investigate splitting ObjectLiteraL, Array, StringSet... into it's own project

 * Refine the different prop types for basic HTML elements

 * Refine the CSS prop types and add enumerations and more useful setter methods where possible

 * Remove any dependencies on com.google.gwt.dom.*.
 Replace with Elemental 2 or something equivalent

+* ~~Add server implementation of Array and StringSet (to allow a JSON structure to be modelled on client/server with one class)~~, DONE

+* ~~Investigate splitting ObjectLiteraL, Array, StringSet... into it's own project~~, DONE

 * ~~Prepare project(s) for publishing to Maven e.g. add Gradle build/release files~~ , DONE